realpython/python-guide/docs/writing/style.rst

 Having multiple such return statements is often necessary.

-However, when a function has multiple main exit points for its normal course, it becomes difficult to debug the returned result, and it may be preferable to keep a single exit point.
+However, when a function has multiple main exit points for its normal course, it becomes difficult to debug the returned result, so it may be preferable to keep a single exit point.
 This will also help factoring out some code paths, and the multiple exit points are a probable indication that such a refactoring is needed.